Contribute on GitHub

 This is a tiny change, but it’ll allow us to test your end-to-end setup.
 After cloning and setting up the Flower repo, here’s what you should do:

-• Find the source file in doc/source
+• Find the source file in framework/docs/source

 • Make the change in the .rst file (beware, the dashes under the title should be the same length as the title itself)